 Academic Civic Engagement at Carleton College is an approach to education focusing on community-based learning, community-based research, and service learning.

-MATH 280: Statistcal ConsultingStudents will apply their statistical knowledge by analyzing data problems solicited from the Northfield community.
+MATH 280: Statistical ConsultingStudents will apply their statistical knowledge by analyzing data problems solicited from the Northfield community.
 Students will also learn basic consulting skills, including communication and ethics.

 EDUC 375: Issues in Science Education: Policy and PraxisThis colloquium focuses on the pedagogy of science teaching, both in the United States and abroad.
 This course will also include active involvement with local schools and educators to ground it in lived practice.

 GEOL 210: GeomorphologyStudy of the geological processes and factors which influence the origin and development of the surficial features of the earth, with an emphasis on some or all of the processes in Minnesota.

 - Location:Southern Minnesota